johnwcowan/pdp8x/arch.md

  * The 32-bit STACK register holds a memory address of which the low-order 11 bits must be 0.

+  * The 11-bit SP register, which specifies the current stack pointer relative to STACK.

  * The 32-bit IX0 register points to the location in memory which corresponds to index register 0.
    The other index registers are consecutive words.